AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/additionalResources/studentPresentations.md

 ## Class 7

 - [ ] *How do you keep yourself updated about the new trends in the industry?
 Teach the class why, where and how to find the latest tech updates.*
-- [ ] *How would you prevent a bot from scraping your publicly accessible API?*
+- [ ] *How would you prevent a bot from scraping your publicly accessible API?
+Demo.*

 ## Class 8